-barns; New Farm, Woodrows Farm, Cheseridge, with Church Farm and Stocks Meadow Farm and Barn closer to the village.
+Farm and Barn closer to the village.
 Most of these remain as working farms although some of the buildings are now used for other purposes.
 For further information on the history of Compton please see the book, The Story of Compton: A Berkshire Downland Village by Linnett McMahon & David Mankin (ISBN: 9780953949007).

 - 4.7.
 Compton Conservation Area (see appendix 2) was designated in 1984 and extends north from the High Street, wrapping around Cheap Street and Horn Street.
 There are a number of buildings in this historic core of the village that are Grade II Listed (see appendix 2) including The Manor House on the High Street, Compton House and Yew Tree House.
-There is one Grade II Listed Building in the Parish, this is the Church of St Mary and St Nicholas to the east of the village. - 4.8.
+There is one Grade II Listed Building in the Parish, this is the Church of St Mary and St Nicholas to the east of the village.
+The scheduled monument of Perborough Castle lies to the south of the Parish. - 4.8.
+As well as the designated assets across Compton, there are also a number of non-designated heritage assets of archaeological interest, that are detailed within the West Berkshire Historic Environment Record7 Archaeological assets provide the primary source of evidence about the substance and evolution of places, and of the people and cultures that made them and so hold a high level of importance in understanding the history of the Parish.
+Many of the archaeological records identified on the HER relate to large agricultural field systems.
+Within the village itself there are a significant number of unlisted 18th and 19th century buildings which hold importance evidence of the historical growth of the village, including the Compton CofE Primary School, dating back to the mid-Victorian era. - 4.9.
 Business and Economy: Compton has a rich history as a working village, and while farming and racehorse training has always been an important industry for the rural village, there has always been a broad range of substantially sized, international-level companies, particularly science-based, in Compton.
 In the 1800s, to facilitate the growing use of iron farm machinery, Bakers and Sons Foundry was developed, growing into a substantial business, and employing 90 local villagers producing all manner of goods from horseshoes to farm equipment to street cleaning machines.
 In the 1920s the company began to experience financial difficulties, eventually leading to its closure after the war.
 Following this, various businesses used the site up until the foundry's demolition, with some of the site used for house building (now White Walls Close).
 The rest of the site has been repurposed and is now the UK HQ of Baxters Healthcare.
 In 1937, landowner Alfred Barclay sold the Manor Farm Estate of 1500 acres to the Agricultural Research Council (ARC), which later expanded into a further 500 acres between Compton and Ilsley.
 Renamed the Institute for Research on Animal Diseases, the organisation had a huge impact on village life, building over 100 houses for staff.
 Villagers were reported to welcome the employment opportunities.
 In 1975 there were 350 staff, easily the major employer in the village.
 After being renamed the Institute for Animal Health, it continued to add and improve its services.